-The Minnesota Go-4 Wheelers named after the Minnesota gopher was shortened to Go-4 and now represents the oldest and largest 4-wheel drive club in Minnesota and the entire midwest.
-We are a non-profit 4-wheel drive club organized for the advancement of all aspects of 4-wheeling, and for the social betterment of it’s members.
+The Minnesota Go-4 Wheelers, named after the Minnesota gopher, was shortened to Go-4 and now represents the oldest and largest four-wheel drive club in Minnesota and the entire Midwest.
+We are a non-profit four-wheel drive club organized for the advancement of all aspects of four-wheeling, and for the social betterment of it’s members.

 In June of 1966, a group of people with seven 4-wheel drive vehicles gathered together to organize a 4-wheel drive club; the first such club in Minnesota.
 This is an account of how this club has grown and it’s accomplishments while growing.

 On September 14, 1966, the Minnesota Go-4 Wheelers Inc was incorporated as a non-profit organization.
 The Articles of Incorporation state that “The general purpose of this corporation shall be to advance and promote the general welfare, and to advance and promote recreational, educational, civic and community welfare in relation to 4-wheel drive automotive vehicles”.
 That is what the Go-4’s were about in September 1966 and that is what we are still about today.